socrata/dev.socrata.com/docs/datatypes/url.md

 - The `url` of the field.
 This can be directly accessed using dot notation: `fieldName.url`
 - The `description` of the field (may be null).
 This can be directly accessed using dot notation: `fieldName.description`

-The following table shows what operators can be used with `Url`s:
+The following operators can be used with `URL` fields:

 | Operator                 | Description                                                                 |
 | ---                       | ---                                                                         |